 |Net deferred tax liabilities||(1,135)||(395)||(71)||74||(1,527)|

-Net effect of business combination recognised in equity amounted to 121 million USD (see note 30).
+In 2018 net effect of business combination, included in recognised in equity column above, amounted to 121 million USD.

-Unrecognised temporary differences, related to investments in subsidiaries where the Group is able to control the timing of the reversal and distribution of dividends on a tax-free basis when certain conditions are met and it is probable that the temporary difference will not reverse in the foreseeable future, amounted to 4,032 million USD (31 December 2017 — 3,646 million USD).
+Unrecognised temporary differences, related to investments in subsidiaries where the Group is able to control the timing of the reversal and distribution of dividends, including distribution on a tax-free basis when certain conditions are met, and it is probable that the temporary difference will not be reversed in the foreseeable future, amounted to 3,229 million USD (31 December 2018 – 4,032 million USD).

-Management believes that sufficient taxable profits will be available, against which the unused tax losses can be utilised by the Group in the future.
+Management believes that sufficient taxable profits will be available, against which the unused tax losses can be utilised by the Group in the unlimited future period.